maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 ### 2. Booking Trend (MoM):

-Monthly booking volume and revenue by product.
-Surfaces the July booking volume decline and the August revenue anomaly.
+Analyzes monthly booking volume and revenue by product, surfacing the booking volume decline and revenue anomaly.

-### 3. High-Loss Month Booking Deep Dive:
+### 3. High-Loss Booking Deep Dive by month:

-Diagnoses whether July's 32% volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.
+Diagnoses whether July's volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.

-### 4. High-Loss Product Deep Dive:
+### 4. High-Loss Booking Deep Dive by product types:

 Examines loss patterns for the two highest-loss products.